MCT-master/mct-master.github.io/_posts_draft/2022-05-20-arvidf-ml-guitareffect-modeling.md

 To put it simple, the results can be explained this way:

 1. The models performed better on the SD-1 than the Black 65' when we look at the evaluation metrics.
-But when you compare the predicted audio to the target output it's hard to tell which effect is most similar.
+But when you audition the predicted audio and the target output it's hard to tell which effect is most similar.

 **SD-1 True output**